 The GPU as a Service market is often driven by massive enterprise contracts.
 Big-box cloud providers love to see 1-year or 3-year "Reserved Instance" commitments.

-For most startups and independent researchers, staying flexible with no-contract, minute billing is the smarter play.
-It allows you to pivot between an NVIDIA A100 for data prep and an NVIDIA H100 for final training in a single day.
+For most startups and independent researchers no-contract, minute billing is the smarter play.
+It allows you to run small tests on an RTX A6000, prep data on an NVIDIA A100 and run final training on an NVIDIA H100 cluster.

 Benefits of Using GPU as a Service